miaozhehan99/miaozhehan99.github.io/research.md

 <br>

-### Connecting Communities: Semi-supervised Classification On Disconnected and Ill-labeled Graphs ###
+### Connecting Communities: Semi-supervised Node Classification on Disconnected and Unevenly-labeled Networks ###

 (with Tianyi Li and Jeremy Yang)